Lirukshman88/NBAFantasyPredictor/README.md

 # NBA Fantasy Predictor

 This project is intended to help you pick out the players you need for your NBA Fantasy Team.
-The Web App predicts the Games Played, Points per game, Assists per game and Rebounds per game for each position by using TensorFlow's library functions to perform a linear regression model on the past 3 seasons.
+The Web App predicts the Games Played, Points per game, Assists per game and Rebounds per game for each position by using TensorFlow's library functions to perform a linear regression model on the past 3 seasons of each player.

-Below is the results after one trial run with 25 NBA players for each Statistical Category.
+Below is the results after a random run with 25 NBA players for each statistical category.

 ### Games Played
 |Position   |Name        | Games Played (Predicted - Actual) |